usnistgov/inet/FeatureCAN.md

 	- ./inet_featuretool disable visualizershowcases
 	- ./inet_featuretool reset

+        • Pushing all the changes to the Git Repository.

-git add*
+	- git add*
-git commit
+	- git commit
-git push
+	- git push

-All the changes are committed as can_commit, can_commit2, and can_commit3 in usnistgov/inet under the branch feature/can.
+	- All the changes are committed as can_commit, can_commit2, and can_commit3 in usnistgov/inet under the branch feature/can.

-# Step by step to run the CAN examples withing INET Vx and OMNET Vy
+# Clone and Build steps :

+	- git clone -b feature/can https://github.com/usnistgov/inet.git
-make makefiles
+	- make makefiles
-make
+	- make